6 Simple In-Office Solutions

 The National Institutes of Health survey conducted in 2012 found more than 30 million people were affected with sinusitis.
 Nasal Airway Remodeling with VIVAER helps to overcome the frustrating battles patients face with blocked nasal airways that most commonly cause sinus congestion, low energy and lack of sleep.
 “We understand the effects of poor nasal breathing negatively impact energy levels and quality of life,” states Dr. Ethan Handler, “VIVAER is groundbreaking in that patients can return to work immediately following the procedure.
 The results are similar to wearing a permanent Breathe Right™ strip without use of the strip.”

 Everyone’s had a stuffy nose and many suffer from this issue every day.
 If you or a loved one are experiencing a frequently runny nose or congestion, we feel your pain.
-During this minimally invasive procedure, a cooling probe is used to freeze an area of the back of the nose to reduce inflammation of the nasal membranes.
+Nasal Cryotherapy with ClariFix® is a minimally invasive procedure where a cooling probe is used to freeze an area of the back of the nose to reduce inflammation of the nasal membranes.
 Long lasting relief with minimal downtime and aftercare make this a popular choice for patients with rhinitis.

 Eustachian Tube Balloon Dilation